-MPAs were established to protect the Caribbean spiny lobsters, P. argus, and their habitats since this species contribute the largest portion of the global catch of spiny lobsters (e.g., Phillips et al., 2013) but its yield have declined in the Caribbean (e.g., Ehrhardt et al., 2010).
-Apart from a handful of well-enforced MPAs, size-selective fishing has nearly eliminated the largest individuals (e.g., Bertelsen and Matthews, 2001).
-These sizable lobsters produce disproportionately more offspring of higher quality (MacDiarmid and Butler, 1999; Gnanalingam and Butler, 2018).
-In two relatively large MPAs (30 and 500 km2) along the Florida Keys, that included the entire suite of habitats used by this species, lobster density and mean size significantly increased over time but not in other 12 smaller MPAs (0.34-5.15 km2) that only contain adult habitats (Davis, 1977; Cox and Hunt, 2005).
+MPAs were established to protect the Caribbean spiny lobster, P. argus, and its habitats because the species contributes the largest global portion of spiny lobsters (Phillips et al., 2013).
+However, P. argus yields have declined in the Caribbean (Ehrhardt et al., 2010).
+Apart from a handful of well-enforced MPAs, size-selective fishing has nearly eliminated the largest individuals (Bertelsen and Matthews, 2001).
+These largest lobsters disproportionately produce higher-quality offspring (MacDiarmid and Butler, 1999; Gnanalingam and Butler, 2018).
+Density and mean size increased significantly over time in two relatively large MPAs (30 and 500 km2) along the Florida Keys that include the entire suite of habitats used by P. argus.
+However, 12 smaller MPAs (0.34 - 5.15 km2) contained only adult habitats (Davis, 1977; Cox and Hunt, 2005).
 Similar increases in lobster density and sizes in MPAs were reported by Bertelsen and Cox (2000) and Bertelsen and Mathews (2001).
 Acosta (2002) used a simple logistic rate model and empirical data to study P. argus (and queen conch) from an isolated MPA in Belize.
-The model predicted that the lobster population within the MPA would increase 2.5-fold within five years of the MPA establishment.
-This prediction was in close with the observed data.
-Some MPAs for the South African rock lobster, J. lalandii, were unsuccessful because of periodic harmful algal blooms and other seemingly contain large areas of unsuitable substrate (Mayfield et al., 2005).
+The model predicted the lobster population within the MPA would increase 2.5-fold within five years of MPA establishment.
+This prediction was close to the observed data.
+Some MPAs for the South African rock lobster, J. lalandii, were unsuccessful because of periodic harmful algal blooms and large areas of unsuitable substrate (Mayfield et al., 2005).

-The currents regime, associated with oceanic dispersal of planktonic larvae and the supply of post larvae to the MPA is also important for its success.
-The geographical location and connectivity characteristics of sites selected as MPAs can alter patterns of spiny lobster larval dispersal and settlement (e.g., Butler et al., 2006; Kough et al., 2013).
+The oceanic currents regime associated with the dispersal of planktonic larvae and post-larvae supply are also important for MPA success.
+The geographical location and connectivity characteristics of sites selected as MPAs can alter spiny lobster larval dispersal patterns and settlement (Butler et al., 2006; Kough et al., 2013).

 Slipper lobsters

-Since slipper lobster fisheries are negligible compared to those of clawed and spiny lobsters, less research has been carried out on MPAs for scyllarids species.
-Spanier and Lavalli (2007 and references therein) stated that although there had been and were attempts to create MPAs for slipper lobsters in Hawaii, the Galápagos, and the Azores Islands and in the Mediterranean, the long-term effect was not clear.
-Members of the genus Scyllarides, which dwell in rocky habitats and are resident there, at least during part of the year, may be the preferred candidates to be protected by no-take MPAs.
-Miller et al. (2023) studied adults S. latus over two years in a well-protected (>30 years of enforcement) 10 km2 no-take MPA in the north coast of Israel and in a nearby unprotected control site with similar geomorphologic and depth characteristics.
-Using diving visual census (transects), and CMR with T-bar of individual lobsters, they found significance increase in the abundance, density, and sizes of male and female lobsters in the reserve compared to the control (Fig. 3).
+Slipper lobster fisheries are negligible compared to those of clawed and spiny lobsters, so there is less research on MPAs scyllarid species within the genus Scyllarides.
+Spanier and Lavalli (2007 and references therein) found that although attempts were made to create MPAs for slipper lobsters in Hawaii, the Galápagos and Azores Islands, and the Mediterranean, their long-term effect was unclear.
+Scyllarids that dwell and reside in rocky habitats for at least part of the year may be preferred for protection by no-take MPAs.
+Miller et al. (2023) studied S. latus adults over two years in a well-protected (>30 years of enforcement) 10 km2 no-take MPA on the north coast of Israel and in a nearby unprotected control site with similar geomorphologic and depth characteristics.
+Using transects for diving visual census and CMR with T-bar of individual lobsters, they found a significant increase in the abundance, density, and size of male and female lobsters in the MPA compared to the control (Fig. 3).
 Thirty percent of the marked lobsters were